benedictasherrie27/cvat/README.md

 - `animal-crossing` bucket
     - Purpose: where all the day/night sorting of images occur, and where the CVAT refers to for the images used for tasks.
 The AWS lambda functions will write into/read from this bucket.
-    - Region: `ap-southeast-2`
 - `animal-crossing-upload` bucket
     - Purpose: a bucket where the Ecology team member can upload their images into.
 The AWS Lambda functions will NOT touch this bucket.
-    - Region: `ap-southeast-2`
 - `animal-crossing-backup` bucket
     - Purpose: where the image backups are stored in the form of S3 Glacier
-    - Region: `ap-southeast-2`

 ## AWS Lambdas Setup

-3 separate Lambda functions were created for the Animal Crossing annotation Pipeline.
+5 separate Lambda functions were created for the Animal Crossing annotation Pipeline.
 In the order of the workflow, these are the following:

-1. **Onedrive-S3**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Onedrive-S3/).
+1. **WorkmailToS3**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Workmail-to-S3/).
+    - NOTE: This lambda is currently INACTIVE because Power Automate did not end up getting used to send images from Onedrive to Workmail.

+2. **StructureCheck**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Structure-check/)

-2. **Day-night-sorting**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Day-night-sorting/Lambda/).
+3. **Day-night-sorting**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Day-night-sorting/Lambda/).

+4. **Manifest**, Lambda script can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/Manifest-handling/)

-3. **CVAT-taskhandling**, Lambda scripts can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/CVAT-taskhandling/lambda/).
+5. **CVAT-taskhandling**, Lambda scripts can be found [here](https://bitbucket.org/wspdigital/animal_crossing/src/master/Pipeline/CVAT-taskhandling/lambda/).

-### Onedrive-S3 Lambda
+### WorkmailToS3 Lambda

+NOTE: This is all currently INACTIVE.
+This is a how to guide on how to activate it.

 Aim: to process the email received from Microsoft Onedrive once an image has been uploaded there, and put this image into AWS S3.